ogumennyi/chess-skeleton-ogumennyi/Readme.md

 # Your Goals
 The overall goal here is to build the game of chess so that you can play it from the CLI.
 Specific goals are listed below, but please _please_ ask any questions that come to mind.
-The sequence of the goals described here is intentional -- we've found it will be easier to accomplish them all if you stick to the plan.

 ## Goal #1: Modify the application to display a new game with pieces in place.
 Your first goal is place the pieces of a chess set on the board.
 The types of pieces on a chess board are: